DePaul Athletics Banquet commemorates history-making accomplishments and academic honors

 The WBCA began to recognize team academic success with an Academic Top 25 following the 1997-98 season.
-Since the poll's inception, the Blue Demons have been ranked nine times, including a program-best No. 2 finish after the 2012-13 season and No. 8 in 2013-14.
-In the three years prior, DePaul was ranked third.
+Since the poll's inception, the Blue Demons have been ranked 11 times, including a program-best No. 2 finish after the 2012-13 season.
+DePaul finished third in 2015, 2012, 2011 and 2010.
 The Blue Demons were No. 8 following the 2009-10 season and reached the No. 11 position in both 2005-06 and then again in 2008-09.
 In addition to the on-court success for the 2010-11 Blue Demons', third-highest team grade-point average had the distinction of being the only top-10 program both on the court and in the classroom.
 DePaul finished the 2010-11 season ranked No. 10 in both the Associated Press and USA Today/ESPN Coaches poll.

 The Blue Demons have been awarded the BIG EAST's Team Academic Excellence in each of the last eight seasons for having the highest GPA among their league counterparts.
 The 1997-98 and 2000-01 teams won Conference USA's Team GPA Award for having the highest cumulative grade point average among the league's then-12 women's basketball teams.
 DePaul's 2000-01 team GPA was the 13th-ranked GPA in the nation.

-Ten different Blue Demons have represented DePaul on the I-AAA Scholar-Athlete team a total of 15 times, while Quigley was named the I-AAA Scholar-Athlete of Year in 2005-06 and then again in 2007-08.
+11 different Blue Demons have represented DePaul on the I-AAA Scholar-Athlete team a total of 15 times, while Quigley was named the I-AAA Scholar-Athlete of Year in 2005-06 and then again in 2007-08.
 Quigley (2007-08) followed Jenna Rubino as the BIG EAST/Aeropostale Scholar Athlete of the Year in 2006-07.
 Quigley was also earned the Scholar-Athlete Sport Excellence Award in 2007-08.
-Three times a DePaul player has been honored with the Conference USA Scholar-Athlete of the Year for women's basketball.
+Three times a DePaul player was honored with the Conference USA Scholar-Athlete of the Year for women's basketball.
 McDonald (1998-99), Molly Watson (2000-01) and Lenae Williams (2001-02) were recognized as the top women's basketball scholar-athlete in Conference USA.
 For the 2014-15 season, Brittany Hrynko and Megan Podkowa were named I-AAA Scholar Athletes.